CivicVision/civicopendata/content/posts/this-week-in-civic-tech-open-data-wk7.md

 ![](https://res.cloudinary.com/civicvision/image/upload/v1550511088/Volume%205/snow-days-germany.png)

+Nice visualization of winter in Germany for the last 60 years from am german newspaper.
-Nice visualization and nice use of small multiples.

-_But I am not sure about the color usage.
-Darker hues usually refer to more and in this visualization it‘s used for the opposite._
+Nice use of small multiples and color scheme. _But I am not sure about the color usage.
+Darker hues usually refer to more, and in this visualization it‘s used for the opposite.
+I asked them about their choice but have not heard back yet._

+{{< tweet 1096501264005775360 >}}

+**Takeaway:
+Color scales and their hues matter.
+Think about what people are used to already and decide if you want to go against the norm.
+There are good reasons why you might want to do it but try to avoid it.**

 [Source: WAZ newspaper](https://interaktiv.waz.de/winter-vergleich-deutschland/)